pmatulis/oasis/index.md

 ## Welcome

-Pointe-Claire Internal Arts offers classes in Chinese-based healing arts.
-Its mission is to act as an oasis for the weary traveller of the modern world.
+Pointe-Claire Internal Arts offers classes in Chinese healing arts.
+Its mission is to be an oasis for the weary traveller of the modern world.
+No rushing allowed.

 ### The environment

-The environment is non-competitive and emotionally safe.
-People of all ages, genders, colours, shapes, and sizes are welcome.
+The environment is non-competitive where people of all ages, genders, colours, shapes, and sizes are welcome.

 The practice space is cleaned before each class and participants are encouraged to dispense with their shoes.